0xABADCAFE/random-proto-synth/doc/AudioOscillators.md

 ### 2. Super

-An extension of the _Simple_ _Oscillator_ that adds a user defined stack of harmonics.
+This _Oscillator_ adds a user defined stack of harmonics.
 Each harmonic has it's own frequency multiplier relative to the main frequency, intensity and phase offset, equivalent to using an entire set of _Simple_ _Oscillators_ mixed together.

 This _Oscillator_ can be used to produce chords, detunes and other interesting effects.
 Particularly useful for creating thicker sounds from basic the saw _Waveforms_.

 ### 3. Morphing

-An extension of the _Simple_ _Oscillator_ that accepts two additional _Waveform_ parameters, a secondary and a mixer.
+This _Oscillator_ accepts two additional _Waveform_ parameters, a secondary and a mixer.
 The _Oscillator_ blends between the primary and secondary _Waveform_ shapes using the mixer _Waveform_ output value to control the mixing:

 - When the mixer _Waveform_ output is 1.0, only the primary _Waveform_ is used.
 - When the mixer _Waveform_ output us -1.0, only the secondary _Waveform_ is used.